 - Russia: Starting September 1, 2017 nonimmigrant visas to the US will only be processed through the Moscow Embassy.

-On August 21, 2017, the U.S. Embassy in Moscow, Russia announced that it will temporarily suspend issuing nonimmigrant visas, including student visas, until Sept.
-1, 2017.
-Beginning Sept.
-1, the Embassy will conduct visa interviews at the Moscow location only.
-The U.S. State Department stated that “visa operations at the U.S. consulates will remain suspended indefinitely,” so applicants seeking nonimmigrant visas will need to travel to Moscow to complete the application process.
+On August 21, 2017, the U.S. Embassy in Moscow, Russia announced that it will temporarily suspend issuing nonimmigrant visas, including student visas, at all locations until September 1, 2017.
+Thereafter, the Embassy will conduct visa interviews at the Moscow location only.
+The U.S. State Department stated that “visa operations at the U.S. consulates will remain suspended indefinitely.”
+Applicants seeking nonimmigrant visas must travel to Moscow to complete the application process.
 This suspension and subsequent changes will likely lead to significant delays for Russians applying for nonimmigrant visas, including those with pending applications.
-Students and other applicants should contact the U.S. Embassy for the status of their application.
+Students and other applicants should contact the US Embassy to determine the status of their application.

 - American School Counselors Association, for guidance on advising students through turbulent times.